 This can be seen on cards as a number within a bucket/U.

 U3 is pretty new and is a response to ensure that consumers can easily identify those cards with the highest transfer rates suitable for 4K/2K filming.
 If your card is not U3 this doesn’t necessarily mean that it is not up to the job.
 It may simply not be labeled with the new U3 symbol.
 Check the transfer rates – this is the key.

 The Speed Class is important for video mode or camcorders, as when recording video the device is actually saving a steady stream of data.
 This is exactly what you are expecting a GoPro camera to do whilst filming video at high resolutions.
 GoPro recommend SDHC cards with a Class 4 rating or higher for the Hero 2.
 A Class 10 SD card is recommended when using Time-Lapse mode or photo every 0.5 seconds.
 For the GoPro Hero 3, 3+, 4, Session 4, 5 or Session 5 a Class 10 SD card/U1+ is the best choice regardless of what you are using it for.
 Always get the fastest card you can.

 There is always a danger that if your SD card isn’t up to it that you could encounter error messages or loss of data.
 When ever my GoPro has crashed or frozen it has always been down to the card I have been using.

 The difficulty comes when you start looking at Speed Class and card storage size.
 The higher the speed class the higher the price, the higher the card capacity the higher the prices.
 Over the last few months I have swapped out all of my cards for the newest Lexar 633x U1/U3 series.
 All are more than capable of coping with all the recording options available on the GoPro.
-All my cards are also 32GB as a battery on the GoPro won’t last longer than a 32GB would anyway.
+All my cards are also 32GB, 64GB or 128GB.
+I have purchased cards with greater capacity as I have incrementally upgraded my GoPro cameras.

 SD Card Recommendations